The Anatomy of a Star-Forming Galaxy II: the role of FUV heating via dust: Results

 Pressure facilitates the regulation of star formation in galaxies and it is connected to the dense gas fraction \citep{blitz2004, blitz2006, ostriker2010}.
 We explore the pressure balance in our simulated galaxy disks in this section, following the approach of Paper I.

 The star formation rate in a galaxy is set by the balance between the pressure required and the pressure support.
 The level of pressure required is set by gravity in the disk:

 where $\Omega$ is the rotation rate, $\Sigma_g$ is the gas surface density, $\mathrm{H}_g$ is the gas scale height, $\Sigma_*$ is the stellar surface density and $\mathrm{H}_*$ is the stellar scale height.
 The dark matter halo primarily sets the rotation rate and the vertical component is proportional to $\Omega^2$.
 See \citet{benincasa2016} for a detailed derivations of these terms.
+This required pressure, $P_R$, is the pressure needed to support the weight of the ISM in a state of hydrostatic equilibrium.

 The pressure support we measure in the disk is calculated by:

 This is the mid-plane support and so all these quantities take on their mid-plane values.
 The mid-plane density, $\rho_{\mathrm{g},0}$, is well approximated by the gas surface density divided by twice the gas scale height, $H_g$. $\mathrm{P}_{th}$ refers to warm gas primarily heated by FUV radiation whereas $\mathrm{P}_{hot}$ refers to supernovae heated gas in the mid-pane.
 In Paper I only the hot component was directly linked to star formation.
 In the current simulations, FUV is linked not only to local star formation but young stars within several kpc via radiative transfer.